anandamalyamukhopadhyay/anandamalyamukhopadhyay/README.md

 - 👋 Hi, I’m @anandamalyamukhopadhyay
 - 👀 I’m interested in ...Coding, Video Editing, Animations
 - 🌱 I’m currently learning ... in School
+- 💞️ I’m looking to collaborate on ...
+Microsoft/Google
 - 📫 How to reach me ... anandamalyamukhopadhyay@gmail.com

 <!---